-The Health Board has 11 Independent Members (including Chair and Vice-Chair) who are appointed by the Minister for Health and Social Services, and 9 Executive Directors.
+The health board has 11 Independent Members (including Chair and Vice-Chair) who are appointed by the Minister for Health and Social Services, and nine Executive Directors.
 All Independent Members and Executive Director Members have full voting rights.
-In addition, there are 3 Associate Members who have been appointed by the Health Board in accordance with Standing Orders and approved by the Minister for Health and Social Services.
-Associate Members have no voting rights.
-There is also 1 Director and the Board Secretary on the Executive Team who have no voting rights.
+In addition, there are three Associate Members who have been appointed by the health board in accordance with Standing Orders and approved by the Minister for Health and Social Services.
+The health board also has appointed a Strategic Advisor who takes part in board meetings in public.
+Associate Members and the Strategic Advisor have no voting rights.
+There is also one Director and the Board Secretary on the Executive Team who have no voting rights.